aws-amplify/amplify-backend/README.md

 `npm run test:coverage:threshold` will let you know if your changes are passing test coverage limits

+`npm run test packages/<package directory>` will run only the tests in that directory

 `npm run vend` will start a local npm proxy and publish the local packages to this proxy so they can be installed / used as if they were published on npm

 ## Creating changesets